-With the 2019 edition of the Tour de France looming, the bicycle industry goes into overdrive, with a swathe of new bike releases coinciding with the world’s largest sporting event..
+With the Tour de France looming, the bicycle industry goes into overdrive, with a swathe of new bike releases coinciding with the world’s largest sporting event..
 Twelve months after unveiling it’s reborn Venge aero bike, American outfit Specialized has turned up the wick on its time trial specific aero option, the SHIV, cleaving over half a kilogram of weight from the frame, optimizing the aero even further and creating what the big S claims is the fastest TT bike in the WorldTour peloton.
 Join us as we take you through six things to know about the all-new SHIV TT from Specialized’s skunkworks division, S-Works.

 1. Much Lighter